microsoft/xlang/design_notes/design note template.md

 ## Abstract

-This document is a template for Xlang Project Design Notes.
-All major features and behaviors of the Xlang Project are documented in a Design Note submitted to the repository.
+This document is a template for xlang Project Design Notes.
+All major features and behaviors of the xlang Project are documented in a Design Note submitted to the repository.

 ## Design Note Section 1